- Compilation of good practices case study reports:

 - Guideline document for energy efficiency policy roadmap development:

-This document describes a series of steps that lead to the development of an Energy Efficiency (EE) Policy Roadmap in the context of the PUBLEnEf project.
+This document describes a series of steps for the development of an Energy Efficiency (EE) Policy.
 Each step is accompanied by “success factors”.
-These are suggestions of actions that can be taken to fulfill each step and make best use of the information and material from other work packages of the PUBLEnEf project.
+These are suggestions of actions that can be taken to fulfill each step.
 This document is to serve as a guide.
 Since each roadmap is unique, the steps can and should be adapted to the specific situation to maximize the quality and usefulness of the resulting roadmap.